-Azure Service Fabric makes the deployment, management, and packaging of scalable and reliable microservice applications very easy and efficient.
-It simplifies the development and management of cloud applications as well as reliably scale and orchestrate services.
-Azure Service Fabric’s purpose is to provide developers with a very rich platform that addresses many of the problems commonly associated with developing distributed cloud-based applications.
+Azure Service Fabric makes the deployment, management, and packaging of scalable and reliable microservice and cloud applications effortless.
+It aims to provide developers with a robust platform to tackle the common challenges of building distributed cloud-based applications.

-NCache provides its deployment within Azure Service Fabric cluster for enhanced performance and reliability.
-NCache is an in-memory distributed caching solution that improves your applications’ performance and scalability by caching your data and residing closer to the applications.
+NCache, a .NET native In-Memory Distributed Cache, is available to deploy within Azure Service Fabric clusters for enhanced performance and reliability.
+It improves your application performance and scalability by caching your data closer to the applications.

 NCache Deployment Architecture in Azure Service Fabric

-Let’s take an overview of the overall deployment architecture of NCache in Azure Service Fabric.
-The infrastructure consists of the Service Fabric cluster resource together with all its supporting Azure resources including an Azure load balancer and a virtual machine scale set.
-A Service Fabric cluster may have multiple running applications that could be made of individual services as it is common in microservices-based architecture and these individual services can be written in a different language.
-Service Fabric handles the scalability and high availability of the applications and their individual services.
+The Azure Service Fabric infrastructure includes the Service Fabric cluster resource along with the supporting Azure resources, such as load balancers and a virtual machine scale set.
+A Service Fabric cluster may be running multiple applications that consist of individual services written in different languages.
+Moreover, this cluster handles the scalability and availability of these applications and their individual services.

-In such enterprise applications, a distributed caching solution such as NCache is an integral part to facilitate high performance.
-NCache can also be deployed within the Service Fabric application as a container service.
-In this scenario, NCache servers run within the containers on multiple nodes of the virtual machine skill set and communicate with each other to form a clustered cache.
+In such enterprise applications, a distributed caching solution such as NCache is integral to facilitate high performance.
+It can also be deployed within the Service Fabric application as a container service.
+In this scenario, the NCache servers run within the containers on multiple nodes of the virtual machine scale set and communicate with each other to form a clustered cache.

-The cache discovery service gets real-time information about the IP addresses of NCache servers and provides that information to the clients.
+Thus, the cache discovery service gets real-time information about the NCache Server IP addresses of NCache servers and provides that information to the clients.
 Using this information, the clients can perform operations on the NCache cache cluster.
-Putting this all together, the following diagram shows the deployment of NCache in Service Fabric cluster:
+This deployment architecture is demonstrated in the following diagram.

 Step 1: Create Service Fabric Cluster

-The first step is to create a service fabric cluster in order to deploy NCache.
-Create a resource group with key vault resource.
-The key vault contains the certificate that will be used with the Service Fabric cluster.
-To get started, you may start with the ARM template for a 5-node Service Fabric cluster given here and then make the following changes:
+To deploy NCache, create a Service Fabric cluster along with a resource group that has a key vault resource.
+The key vault contains the certificate to be used with the Service Fabric cluster.
+To get started, you may start with the ARM template for a 5-node Service Fabric cluster and then make the following changes:

-- Among the load balancer ports that you would like to expose, add one with a value of 8251 which is the port value on which the NCache Web Manager will be running.
+- Add port 8251, which is the port for the NCache Management Center, among the load balancer ports you want to expose.
 Change the distribution mode for this port to SourceIP.
-This would allow for the NCache Web Manager to be accessed with a sticky session to provide a consistent state between server and client when in the process of creating caches and adding nodes to them.
+This would allow for the NCache Management Center to be accessible with a sticky session to maintain a consistent state between server and client when creating caches, adding nodes to them, etc.

-Once this is done, you can deploy the ARM template and the resources and configurations thereof will be provisioned by the Azure Resource Manager.
+Once this is done, you can deploy the ARM template, and the resulting resources and configurations will be provisioned by the Azure Resource Manager.
 Once the infrastructure is in place and all the configurations specified in the ARM template have been verified, go to the next step.

 Step 2: Create NCache Cluster Service

-NCache cluster service is the main service running that represents the NCache server running within the containers on the service Fabric VMSS.
+The NCache Cluster Service is the primary service operating within the containers on the Service Fabric VMSS, representing the running NCache server.
 The NCache server windows container images are available on DockerHub.
-The configuration mode this service uses is the Open configuration mode and its usage details are explained later in the blog.
+This service uses the Open Configuration Mode and its usage details are explained later in the blog.
 The purpose of this service is to expose the following ports required for the communication:

-- The Management Port: Port Number 8250 on which the cache servers listen for the management operations such as cache creation etc.
+- The Management Port: Port Number 8250 on which the cache servers listen for the management operations.

 - Client Port: Port number 9800 for performing all the CRUD operations.

-In Service Fabric, the Open networking mode allows multiple containers to share the same port by allocating individual IP addresses to them from the secondary IP address pool of the virtual machine they are running on.
-In case of the NCache service, this would have the additional benefit of allowing the NCache containers to communicate across host boundaries when part of a clustered cache.
-This is not ‘possible with the default NAT mode.
+In Service Fabric’s Open Networking Mode, containers share the same port by using separate IP addresses from the virtual machine’s secondary IP address pool.
+In case of the NCache Service, this would have the additional benefit of allowing the NCache containers to communicate across host boundaries when part of a clustered cache.
+This is not possible with the default NAT mode.

 1 2 3 4 5 6 7 |